Word Embedding A Powerful Tool — How To Use Word2Vec GloVe, FastText

 by | Nov 30, 2022 | Machine Learning, Natural Language Processing

 Word embedding is used in natural language processing (NLP) to describe how words are represented for text analysis.
-Typically, this representation takes the form of a real-valued vector that encodes the meaning of the word.
+Typically, this representation takes the form of a real-valued vector that encodes the word’s meaning.
 The expected output is that words close to one another in the vector space will have similar meanings.

 Word embedding adds context to words for better automatic language understanding applications.